 How does printing with rotary screen printing arise?

-Screen printing – an analogue method of printing on fabric:
+Screen printing – an analogue method of fabric printing:

 So when should you opt for screen printing?
 For example, when you want to print 1000 linear metres of black material with white dots.
 To carry out a project with such an uncomplicated design, the method of screen printing will be ideal.
 Currently, there is no better method available on the market for printing such graphics on fabric.
 The basis may be a black-coloured fabric on which white dots are applied with a single screen.
 Therefore, the conditions to be met are a large volume (which cancels out the cost of preparation of the printing screens), undemanding patterns and the necessity of putting colour on a very dark background.